Are you a Superwoman or a Superman? Yeah, me neither! My 7 tips to menu planning and money saving are going to be really handy then :)!

-You don't have to make full-cart groceries every week, you might have ingredients in your veggie drawer, freezer or pantry that could be incorporated in your menu.
+You don't have to make full-cart groceries every week, you might have ingredients in your veggie drawer, freezer, or pantry that could be incorporated into your menu.
 Be creative, the sky is the limit and you don't always have to stick to a recipe.
 How about that can of black beans in your pantry?
 Make a chili con carne!

 It certainly makes evenings smoother and you feel like a winner by being ahead of the game.
 All those efforts eventually pay off and planning a weekly menu has its benefits, you: